 Our festival is about celebrating the best of Coventry’s heritage, and we couldn’t do that without its people.
+2022 will be the 28th Anniversary of the festival.

 What’s on offer spans genres, from poetry readings, drama, music, literature, contemporary art exhibitions, food and more — and embraces diversity in all its forms.